Tavşanlı

 Tavşanlı is a city in Kütahya Province in the Aegean region of Turkey.
 It is the seat of Tavşanlı District.
 Its population is 73,306 (2022).

 Tavşanlı is a typical Aegean town where a government-owned coal mine company attracted thousands of settlers from surrounding cities and villages.

-The town is also famous for its notable number of jewellery shops and is also famous for popular snack called "leblebi" (roasted chick peas).
+The town is known for its notable number of jewellery shops, and for a popular snack called "leblebi" (roasted chickpeas).

 Name

-Tavşanlı was told to be named after a hunting party held by the Ottoman prince Bayezid I, in which he is said to have hunted 7 rabbits.
-Thus the name Tavşanlı meaning "the place with rabbits" was given to the area.
+Tavşanlı is said to be named after a hunting party held by the Ottoman prince Bayezid I, in which he is said to have hunted seven rabbits.
+Thus the name Tavşanlı, meaning "the place with rabbits", was given to the area.

 Places of interest

 50 km west of Kütahya lies the ancient town of Tavşanlı with a notable 12th-century Seljuq mosque called Ulucami.
 18 km to the north in a side valley of the Adronos stream stands a Phrygian rock monument Dikilitaş, a huge volcanic partly smoothed rock with geometric designs.